tkhq/docs/docs/integration-guides/sub-organizations-as-wallets.md

 }
 ```

-Note: root users created with sub-organizations can both API keys and authenticators (e.g. passkeys).
+Note: root users created with sub-organizations can have both API keys and authenticators (e.g. passkeys).
 In this example we only expect passkeys.
 See [Sub-Organizations as shared wallets](#sub-organizations-as-shared-wallets) for a use case which requires both.

 With this setup each end-user now has sole control over their sub-organization and any resources created within it.
 Your application cannot take any actions on resources within the sub-organization without explicit cryptographic authorization from the end-user in the form of a passkey signature.